merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 **Alignment metrics**.
 These are calculated by first aligning the structures determined from each method.
 Obviously, these metrics are only suitable in the subset of protein sequences where a trustworthy structure was determined via both methods.

 1. RMSD - The [root-mean-square deviation](https://en.wikipedia.org/wiki/Root-mean-square_deviation_of_atomic_positions) of alpha carbon (backbone) atoms.
 The units are angstroms.
 2. TM score - The [template modeling score](https://en.wikipedia.org/wiki/Template_modeling_score).
-This is a popular metric designed to outperform other metrics of global similarity such as RMSD.
+This is a popular global similarity metric that unlike RMSD, is designed specifically for protein structure comparison.
 2. Contact map MAE - The [mean-absolute-error](https://en.wikipedia.org/wiki/Mean_absolute_error) between residue center-of-mass contact maps.
 This isn't a widely _used_ metric, just something I made up to de-emphasize RMSD losses introduced by loose linkers between domains.
 The units are angstroms.

 **Structure metrics**.
 These are calculated directly from the protein structures and are calculated for each structure.